jackzhou2024/CS269i-HW4-Tournament-2024/README.md

 # Auction-Design Tournament

-This tournament code was originally developed by Jinkun Geng and modified by Jack Zhou for the welfare-maximizing setting.
+This tournament code was originally developed by Jinkun Geng and modified by Jack Zhou.

 How this works: